They offer hedging at a pre-defined rate, opportunities to gain some benefit from favourable market moves, and total protection against losses.

 What is a participating forward?

 A participating forward is a hedging strategy that can be customised for protection against unfavourable movements in the exchange rate.
 The option allows some benefit from favourable moves.
-It may offer a better rate than other risk management solutions such as FX options collars.
+It may offer a better rate than other risk management solutions such as collar options.

 When setting up a participating forward, you can select the currency pair, define the duration of the contract, and set the nominal amount for the expiry and participation ratios.
 Two scenarios may occur when a participating forward expiry is reached:

 - The fixing rate is at or higher than the strike rate, in which case you may sell the notional amount at the strike rate.

 - The fixing rate is below the strike rate, in which case you must sell 50% of the notional amount at the strike rate.
 You are under no obligation with regard to the remaining 50% of the notional amount.

 The outcomes listed above are applicable to a business that is exporting to an international market.